rahulrox9/RahulS_GRaMC/README.md

  **Note:** GRaMC is designed to be used in tandem with **MAPClean** (Microstructurally Adaptive Pixel-Level Cleaning), the primary software associated with Subbaraman et al. (in prep).
 While **MAPClean** handles pixel-level noise removal and data restoration, **GRaMC** takes the cleaned output and applies **grain-level reconstruction logic** to produce robust grain sets for analysis.

  This version moves beyond standard MTEX grain reconstruction by incorporating phase splitting, removal of zero-GOS grains, crystallographic twin merging, pixel-level reorientation of merged daughter grains, and optional area-based population filtering.
-It is designed for complex geological materials, especially twinned feldspars such as **Anorthite-rich Plagioclase**.
+GRaMC automatically processes all indexed phases detected in each MAPClean output.
+Diopside and Forsterite phases receive initial grain reconstruction, size diagnostics, area filtering, and final export.
+Anorthite receives additional GOS = 0 cleanup, twin-boundary detection, twin merging, and pixel-level daughter-grain reorientation.

  ## Key Features
  * **Phase Splitting:** Automatically splits MAPClean outputs into phase-specific `.ctf` files so grain reconstruction can be performed on a single mineral population at a time.
  * **Multi-Stage Reconstruction:** Checkpointed workflow allowing users to inspect EBSD and grain objects at every major stage of reconstruction.